(Oberlin College Archives)

 "The time is always right to do what's right," King told Oberlin students.
 Voting for Barry Goldwater was not among King's list of right-minded actions, especially since Goldwater's recent vote against the Civil Rights Bill.
 The bill passed in spite of GOP resistance, but King was obviously concerned about the upcoming election.
 In what was a bloody year in American history, with riots in at least six American cities and the murder of three civil rights worders in Mississippi, King's words were painfully significant: "It is true that behavior cannot be legislated, and legislation cannot make you love me, but legislation can restrain you from lynching me, and I think that is kind of important."

 Commencement 1965.
 At the height of the Civil Rights Movement, Rev. Dr. Martin Luther King, Jr., was awarded an honorary degree of humane letters by Oberlin College.
 His commencement address, "Remaining Awake Through a Revolution", was one that the class of '65 would not soon forget.
 It would be his last formal address at Oberlin before his untimely death in 1968.
-King was introduced by Sociology professor J. Milton Yinger who had been involved in civil rights activism at Oberlin for many years (and who still lives in the town of Oberlin).
+King was introduced by Sociology professor J. Milton Yinger who had been involved in civil rights activism at Oberlin for many years.
 King's commencement address, like many of his speeches, speaks of the importance of taking action in the form of non-violent resistance.
 But Oberlin's involvement in and commitment to the Civil Rights movement was clear to King, so he took the opportunity on the morning of June 14th to issue a challenge to the Oberlin graduates to remain committed to justice as they started their careers.
 King expected nothing less from the graduates of a college that "has probably done more than any other [college] to support the struggle for racial justice."

 The photographic images provided by the Oberlin College Archives for the EOG demonstration project may not be downloaded by users except for educational use in the Oberlin School District classrooms.
 When these users or others seek to use the photographs in a brochure, scholarly article or book, or in any other publication, they must accept responsibility for compliance with all copyright and other legal requirements applicable to reproduction thereof.
 Permission for reproduction must be sought from the Oberlin College Archives, 420 Mudd Center, Oberlin, Ohio, 44074.